w4bo/AA2526-unibo-mldm/slides/01-crispdm.md

 **Query Language** [@liu2009encyclopedia]

-> A query language (e.g. SQL) is a specialized programming language for searching and changing the contents of a database.
+> A specialized programming language (e.g. SQL) for searching and changing the contents of a database.

 :::
 ::: {.column width="40%"}